Únětice culture: Calendar

 The Nebra sky disc, described as 'the oldest concrete depiction of astronomical phenomena in the world', is thought to depict a calendar rule for harmonising the solar and lunar years, enabling the creation of a lunisolar calendar.
 The cluster of stars next to the crescent moon is thought to represent the Pleiades, known from other ancient contexts as 'calendar stars', whilst the gold arcs on the edge of the disc (one of which is now missing) represent the angle between the solstices at the latitude where the disc was found.
 This feature also appears in a different form on the Bush Barrow gold lozenge from Stonehenge, dating from c.
-1900 BC.
+1900 BC, which was found at approximately the same latitude.
 The number of stars on the disc (32, or 33 if the sun is included) may represent the equivalence of 32 solar years to 33 lunar years.
-According to the archaeologist Christoph Sommerfeld the disc may also encode knowledge of the 19-year luni-solar Metonic cycle.
+According to the archaeologist Christoph Sommerfeld, the disc may also encode knowledge of the 19-year lunisolar Metonic cycle.

-According to the archaeologist Harald Meller the Nebra disc allowed for "an extremely accurate positing of time, including even the capacity for predicting lunar eclipses."
-As such it represents "the establishment of a new temporal order" by elites of the Únětice culture, and thereby "demonstrates their claim to state power".
+According to the archaeologist Harald Meller, the Nebra disc allowed for "an extremely accurate positing of time, including even the capacity for predicting lunar eclipses".
+As such, it represents "the establishment of a new temporal order" by elites of the Únětice culture and thereby "demonstrates their claim to state power".

 The site on the Mittelberg hill where the Nebra disc was found is thought to have served as an enclosed 'sacred precinct', delimited by earthen ramparts on two sides of the hill.
 From this location, when the disc is aligned to the north, the upper terminus of the western gold arc points towards the Brocken mountain, where the sun is seen to set on the summer solstice (21 June).
 Another distinctive marker on the horizon is the Kulpenberg hill, where the sun sets on 1 May (Beltane), a date also marked by the Pömmelte enclosure.

 Other depictions of the Pleiades are known from rock carvings dating from the early Bronze Age, such as at Mont Bégo in the southern Alps and on a 'Calendar Stone' at Leodagger in Austria, which was part of a cult site associated with the Únětice culture.